Why Positive Thinking Isn’t Enough to Reach Your Goals

 - External pressure

-This is why someone can feel extremely motivated on a Sunday night, only to struggle to follow through by Wednesday morning.
+That’s why someone can feel highly motivated on a Sunday night but struggle to follow through by Wednesday morning.

-The gap here is important: reality doesn’t change as quickly as your emotional state does.
+Reality doesn’t change as quickly as your emotions do.

-If your progress depends on feeling positive all the time, your progress will inevitably be inconsistent.
-Sustainable success requires something more reliable than emotion.
+If your progress depends on feeling positive all the time, your results will naturally be inconsistent.
+Lasting success requires something more dependable than emotion.

 It requires structure.